Dear Fayerweather Community,

 Health and Safety Protocols Addendum: Click here to see our plans for safe opening and ongoing operations during this global pandemic.
 Here you will find information on masks, hand washing, physical distancing, movement around the building, and protocols regarding confirmed cases of COVID-19 in our community.
 Please make sure to pay careful attention to the following sections:

 - Response Protocols for Exposure and Infections, pages 7-10

 Parent Forms: Please sign or fill out the following forms before the school year begins which are available by logging in to your MyFSS account.

 - Community Involvement, including information about a pilot program, PBL Fridays

 - Permission forms for 2020-21 such as: walking, rideshares, public transportation, photo, and others.

-Fayerweather Community Calendar: This calendar contains our A (grades 1-4) and B (grades 5-8) week schedules, along with any other school happenings such as Curriculum Nights, Parent Teacher Conferences, holidays, and professional development days.
-This Fayerweather website calendar will be kept up-to-date with any changes of rotations, events, or times.
+Fayerweather Community Calendar: The Fayerweather website calendar contains our A (grades 1-4) and B (grades 5-8) week schedules, along with any other school happenings such as Curriculum Nights, Parent Teacher Conferences, holidays, and professional development days.

 Medications: Prescription medications, including EpiPens and inhalers, should be brought to school with physician’s orders, in a pharmacy container or with pharmacy dispensed paperwork.
 Please be sure to bring these to Nick on September 3, between 11 am - 2 pm.
 He will be accepting appointments in 15-minute blocks.
 Please contact Nick (email@example.com) to schedule a time or to set up an appointment if you’re not available on September 3.